gloveboxes/Ubuntu-for-Azure-Developers/docs/dellxps15.md

 # Dell XPS 15 Stable Linux Configuration

+**As at July 2022, I no longer have a DELL XPS 15.
+I suspect there is much better out of the box install experience for this laptop now.
+So below may be obsolete.**

 After much testing this is the configuration that works well for me, most importantly wake from sleep worked consistently well.